jossalgon/StableDiffusionTelegram/README.md

 5. Talk to BotFather and create a bot (https://t.me/BotFather).

-6. Create a .env file with the telegram token and the safe content option (if false, explicit content will be displayed, otherwise set to true):
+6. Create a .env file with the telegram token and the safe content option (if false, explicit content will be displayed, otherwise set to true).
+If you have memory problems, you can lower the width and height to lower numbers, such as 448 or 320.
+An example of .env is the following:
   ```
   TG_TOKEN="YOUR_TOKEN_IS_HERE"
   SAFETY_CHECKER="false"
+  HEIGHT="512"
+  WIDTH="512"
   ```

 7. Run the bot